Theoretical modeling of catalytic self-propulsion: Methods of solution

 Therefore, $\psi \simeq \phi _{s},$ and the slip velocity given by Eq. \eqref{slip} is proportional to $\mathrm{Da} $ and to the local concentration gradient.
 The apparent slip velocity can thus be written as~\cite{golestanian2007designing,popescu2016self}

 where $\mu$ is the so-called phoretic mobility, an intrinsic property of the surface, which does not depend on $c_s$.
 There is a large literature describing attempts to provide a satisfactory theory of self-propulsion of an isolated swimmer by employing approximate Eq.\eqref{v_s}.
 We consider these to be important contributions, but note that the most intriguing phenomena, such as a reversal of the swimming direction or a self-propulsion of neutral particles cannot be predicted within a linear model.
 However, linear theory has been already applied for a number of important problems, which still await for a nonlinear treatment.
 We mention below what we believe are the more relevant contributions.

-One of the hot subjects includes the optimization of the swimming speed that, of course, depends on the particle shape~\cite{Guo2021optimal,Ibrahim2018shape,yariv2020self}.
+One of the hot subjects includes the optimization of the swimming speed that, of course, depends on the particle shape and distribution of chemically active sites~\cite{Guo2021optimal,Ibrahim2018shape,yariv2020self}.
 By applying the minimum dissipation theorem, the bounds on viscous dissipation can be calculated~\cite{Nasouri2021minimum}, and by analyzing them, one can optimize the swimmer geometry.